 - History of risk-taking behavior

 It should be noted, however, that even if you or someone you care about has one or many of the risk factors, it doesn’t necessarily mean that they will develop a substance use disorder (SUD).
-Addiction has many aspects.
-It includes genetic, psychological, and environmental factors.
+Addiction has many aspects, including genetic, psychological, and environmental factors.

 How is Heroin Addiction Diagnosed?

-When diagnosing any SUD, including opioid use disorder, there must be a complete examination and assessment by an addiction psychiatrist or psychologist.
+When diagnosing any SUD, including opioid abuse, there must be a complete examination and assessment by an addiction psychiatrist or psychologist.
 In some states, a licensed drug and alcohol counselor may make the diagnosis.

 Along with a clinical interview, lab tests such as blood and urine tests are also used.
-If you suspect that you or someone close to you has a heroin addiction, you need to talk to a medical professional.
+If you suspect that you or someone close to you is addicted to heroin, you need to talk to a medical professional.
 A licensed drug or alcohol counselor, a social worker, an M.D., or a psychiatrist will be able to help you get the help you need.

 What Are Short- and Long-Term Effects of Heroin Use?